How Can I Use Cannabis Safely?

 - Sublingual application

 Safety Concerns with Different Dosage Forms

 The topical application is considered the safest method of using cannabis as only a small amount of the drug is absorbed into the systemic circulation.
 However, it is only effective in a limited number of conditions.
-You should check the excipients present in the topical cannabis preparation before purchasing.
+You should check the excipients (things like coloring agents, preservatives, and fillers) present in the topical cannabis preparation before purchasing.